 8 Take court proceedings against the buyer

-If completion ends up being late and you and the buyer cannot agree on how to proceed, your ultimate remedy will be to sue the buyer for breach of contract.
+Where completion is late, your ultimate remedy will be to sue the buyer for breach of contract.

 Your conveyancer may be able to assist you on a no-win-no-fee basis in terms of the litigation necessary.
 If not, you may be able to find other solicitors who can act for you on a no-win-no-fee basis.